HadrienG2/copy-on-write-ptr/README.txt

 - An implementation using mutex synchronization to prevent concurrent ownership flag assignment and lazy copies
 - An implementation using atomics-based synchronization instead of mutexes, at a cost of some design complexity
 - An implementation using explicit memory ordering to try to accelerate atomics, at the cost of further complexity

+I initially tried to use std::once_flag as a copy-on-write ownership flag implementation, however its non-readable, non-writable, non-moveable and non-copyable semantics turned out to be too limited for my needs.

 These implementations may easily be compared from a performance and design complexity point of view: the thread-unsafe implementation can serve as a baseline for the best performance that one may expect from copy-on-write semantics, under